-Accordingly, my provisional decision is that as well as Suffolk Life Pensions Limited paying Ms H £100 in light of the poor communication through the transfer process, it should also pay her an additional £400 for the distress and inconvenience caused for misleading her into thinking it would compensate her for the charge.
-So in total it should pay Ms H £500 (less any payment already made).
+Accordingly, my provisional decision is that as well as Suffolk Life Pensions Limited paying Mr M £100 in light of the poor communication through the transfer process, it should also pay him an additional £400 for the distress and inconvenience caused for misleading him into thinking it would compensate him for the charge.
+So in total it should pay Mr M £500 (less any payment already made).

-I asked Ms H and Suffolk Life Pensions Limited to let me have any further evidence or arguments that they wanted me to consider before I made my final decision.
+I asked Mr M and Suffolk Life Pensions Limited to let me have any further evidence or arguments that they wanted me to consider before I made my final decision.

-Ms H said that she was disappointed with my provisional decision, albeit reluctantly accepted it.
-She also provided a copy of an e-mail that her husband had sent to Firm A dated Friday 10 December 2021.
-The e-mail referred to a conversation Ms H's husband had had with Suffolk Life on that date about the importance of meeting the year-end deadline.
-She said this therefore showed that Suffolk Life knew - at the latest - of the deadline on 10 December 2021 which was five additional working days before the 17 December 2021 date I'd referred to in my provisional decision.
-She said Suffolk Life had promised the funds within 10 working days from the initial instruction given to the asset manager on 15 December 2021, but that they hadn't been received until 16 March 2022.
+Mr M said that he was disappointed with my provisional decision, albeit reluctantly accepted it.
+He also provided a copy of an e-mail that he had sent to Firm A dated Friday 10 December 2021.
+The e-mail referred to a conversation he'd had with Suffolk Life on that date about the importance of the year-end deadline.
+He said this therefore showed that Suffolk Life knew - at the latest - of the deadline on 10 December 2021, which was five additional working days before the 17 December 2021 date I'd referred to in my provisional decision.
+He said Suffolk Life had promised the funds within 10 working days from the initial instruction given to the asset manager on 15 December 2021, but that they hadn't been received until 21 February 2022.
 This showed something was "...clearly awry with Suffolk Life's process."